• Home

 Pizza Quinoa Salad Recipe stored in a 2 cup wide-mouth mason jar

 A healthy lunch is the goal.
-But salads can be tricky to make in advance on meal prep Sunday and keep from wilting while sitting in the refrigerator all week.
+But salads can be tricky to make in advance on meal prep Sunday and keep it from wilting while sitting in the refrigerator all week.
 This pizza quinoa salad recipe from my cookbook Prep-Ahead Breakfasts and Lunches is a salad that you can make-ahead and know that it will keep in the refrigerator for up to 5 days without wilting!
 Even better it is flavorful and filling, so you won’t feel deprived while eating a healthy salad for lunch.

 Tips for Preventing Wilted Salads